Waterloo campaign: start of hostilities: Advance of the French Army of the North

 The French IV Corps (Gérard's) left Metz on 6 June, with orders to reach Philippeville by 14 June.
 The Imperial Guard (commanded by Drouot) began its march from Paris on 8 June, and reached Avesnes on 13 June, as did the VI Corps (Lobau's) from Laon.
 The I Corps (d'Erlon's) from Lille, II Corps (Reille's) from Valenciennes, and III Corps (Vandamme's) from Mézières, likewise arrived at Maubeuge and Avesnes on 13 June.
-The IV Corps of Reserve Cavalry (Milhaud's) concentrated upon the Upper Sombre.
+The IV Corps of Reserve Cavalry (Milhaud's) concentrated upon the Upper Sambre.

 Napoleon joins the army

 The junction of the several corps on the same day, and almost at the same hour (with the exception of the IV, which joined the next day), displayed the usual skill of Napoleon in the combination of movements.
 Their leaders congratulated themselves upon these auspicious preparations, and upon finding the "Grand Army" once more assembled in "all the pomp and circumstance of glorious war": the appearance of the troops, though fatigued, was all that could be desired; and their enthusiasm was at the highest on hearing that the Emperor himself, who had left Paris at 03:00 on 12 June and passed the night at Laon, had actually arrived amongst them.

 Upon the following day, the French Army bivouacked on three different points: